Local Real Ale Guide

 - St Crispin Inn

 This 15th century village pub focuses on good quality, home-made traditional pub food.

 Wood floors and exposed beams provide a pleasant, comfortable place to eat and drink.
-Pictures of the pub and the local surroundings adorn the brick walls.
-Their American Grey parrot, called Rio, makes for an unusual pet.
+Pictures of the pub and the local surroundings adorn the brick walls, and their 14 year-old African Grey parrot, called Rionis, makes for an unusual talking-point.

-Three real ales from national and Ramsgate breweries are available alongside an extensive range of gins.
+Three real ales from national and Ramsgate breweries are available, two during the quieter times of the year. alongside an extensive range of gins.

 - St Crispin Inn moc.loa@nninipsircts(01304) 612081 The Street Worth CT14 0DF

 Whilst every reasonable effort is made to ensure that the information on this site is accurate and up to date, we can accept no responsibility for errors and omissions.
 If you believe that any information on this site is incorrect, please contact the Webmaster, at ku.gro.armac.sdd@retsambew, explaining what is wrong.
 We will investigate and make any required corrections as soon as possible.